MarkusEh/vdr-plugin-tvscraper/README.md

 - vdr 2.4.0 or later.
 Recommended: vdr 2.6.0 or later
 - libsqlite3   sqlite3 3.24.0 (2018-06-04) or later
 - libcurl
 - libgumbo  (only for the example plugin).
 Package libgumbo-dev on debian.
+Source: https://github.com/GerHobbelt/gumbo-parser should work
 - unzip (only for the example2 plugin)
 - gcc v8 or later. gcc must support -std=c++17.
 - If you use TVGuide: Version 1.3.6+ is required